Major, minor, and honors in Art History

 The course minor in art history will consist of 5 credits in art history: four of the 5 credits must be taken at Swarthmore.
 Art Majors can complete an art history minor with the completion of 4 art history credits in addition to those required by their studio art major.

 It is a college requirement that 20 of the 32 credits required for graduation must be OUTSIDE the major.
 This means that one can take no more than 12 courses in the major, unless one graduates with more than 32 credits, in which case the surplus can also be in the major.

-The Art Department strongly encourages those with an interest in art and its history to consider incorporating study abroad--either during a summer or a regular academic term--into their Swarthmore program.
-Important examples of art and architecture are scattered throughout the world, and the encounter with works still imbedded in their original context is vital to an understanding of their historical and contemporary significance.
-Past experience has shown, however, that art courses in most foreign study programs fall considerably below the academic standards of comparable courses at Swarthmore.
-Students who are interested in bettering their chances of gaining a full Swarthmore credit for a course taken in a foreign program are advised to meet with either the Studio Art Coordinator and/or the Art History Coordinator, before leaving the campus.
+The Art Department strongly encourages those with an interest in art and its history to consider incorporating study abroad into their Swarthmore program either during a summer or a regular academic term.
+Important examples of art and architecture are found throughout the world, and the encounter with works still imbedded in their original context is vital to an understanding of their historical and contemporary significance.
+Past experience has shown, however, that art courses in most study abroad programs fall considerably below the academic standards of comparable courses at Swarthmore.
+Students who are interested in bettering their chances of gaining a full Swarthmore credit for a course taken abroad are strongly advised to meet with the Art History Coordinator or the Studio Art Coordinator before leaving the campus.
 PLEASE NOTE: to receive transfer credits in art history, you must have taken at least one art history course at Swarthmore (normally before going abroad).

 Honors in Art History

-An Honors Minor in Art History will take one two-credit seminar, and must have done at least two other courses in Art History.
+An Honors Minor in Art History will take one 2-credit seminar, and must have done at least two other courses in Art History.
 Only one of those credits can be a transfer credit.